level23/druid-client/README.md

  - Implement Kill Task
  - Support for subtotalsSpec in GroupBy query
  - Support for building metricSpec and DimensionSpec in CompactTaskBuilder
+ - metrics selection for select query (currently all columns are returned)
+ - whereColumn filter

 ## Examples